schickta/Adszu/README.md

 The code for the Adszu platform, available via GitHub, resides in four folders:

-* Design: Concept, design, product and marketing documents.
+* Design: This folder contains concept, design, product and marketing documents.

 * Adszu Platform: This is the ad server itself.
 It is a Microsoft Visual Studio 2010 solution that can be deployed to the cloud on the Microsoft Azure platform.